CodyJLeeApps/ps_patchCleanup/README.md

 Full workflow tests were written to verify that given a valid input, the API will process and output the correct values for final Hoover coordinates, as well as the number of dirt patches cleaned during the session.
 Upon testing these workflows the following bugs were identified:

 - This is a similar bug to the starting Hoover location coordinate issue where the Hoover can't start at the maximum dimensions...
 In this case however the Hoover is unable to move to the maximum Y location, i.e. with room dimensions [5, 5] the Hoover is unable to move into the [5, 5] location.
+- The dirt patch cleanup output is incorrect for multiple tests.
+Whenever the Hoover moves in the room even without hitting a patch of dirt the API processes the movement as if the Hoover did hit patches of dirt.
+The only test for patch cleanup that does pass as expected is the test that where the Hoover does not move in the room and does not trigger a patch cleaup.